Browns delay practice for Steelers after 2 positive tests - WHIZ News

 For Stefanski, chaos has become the norm as the Browns (10-5) have been among the teams hit hardest by the virus.

+“That is 2020,” he said.
+“We are all prepared to adapt as necessary, really just take this thing day by day and figure out a way to make sure that we are getting our work in.”

-Stefanski did not have an update on rookie left tackle Jedrick Wills, who was held out Sunday with COVID-like symptoms.
+Stefanski did not have an update on rookie left tackle Jedrick Wills, who was held out Sunday with COVID-19-like symptoms.
 He was briefly on the reserve list last week before being activated and then getting sick.
-Stefanski expects Wills back, but doesn’t know when.
+Stefanski expects Wills back but doesn’t know when.

 Joseph and Bryant can return for Sunday’s game if they continue to test negative.